giampaolo/psutil/docs/api.rst

 .. function:: getloadavg()

   Return the average system load over the last 1, 5 and 15 minutes as a tuple.
-  The "load" represents the processes which are in a runnable state, either using the CPU or waiting to use the CPU (e.g. waiting for disk I/O).
-  On UNIX systems this relies on :func:`os.getloadavg`.
-On Windows this is emulated by using a Windows API that spawns a thread which keeps running in background and updates results every 5 seconds, mimicking the UNIX behavior.
+On UNIX, this relies on :func:`os.getloadavg`.
+On Windows, this is emulated via a background thread that updates every 5 seconds; the first call (and for the following 5 seconds) returns ``(0.0, 0.0, 0.0)``.
-  Thus, on Windows, the first time this is called and for the next 5 seconds it will return a meaningless ``(0.0, 0.0, 0.0)`` tuple.
-  The numbers returned only make sense when compared to the number of CPU cores installed on the system.
-So, for instance, a value of ``3.14`` on a system with 10 :term:`logical CPUs <logical CPU>` means that the system load was 31.4% percent over the last N minutes.
+  The values only make sense relative to the number of installed :term:`logical CPUs <logical CPU>` (e.g. ``3.14`` on a 10-CPU system means 31.4% load).

   .. code-block:: pycon